tomjoht/learnapidoc/_includes/content/activities/view_local_openapi_swaggerui.md

     url: "openapi_openweathermap.yml",
     ```

-7. View the `index.html` file locally in your browser using the Python simple server, which should already be running from the setup in the previous section.
+7. View the `index.html` file locally in your browser using the Python simple server.
+For example, go to `http://0.0.0.0:8000/` or `http://0.0.0.0:8000/index.html`.

+    If you go to the file path, such as `file:///Users/tomjoht/Downloads/dist/index.html`, you'll see a message that says "Failed to load API definition" note in the JavaScript Console that says "URL scheme must be "http" or "https" for CORS request."
+The SimpleServer simulates this http or https.